javascript-tutorial/en.javascript.info/1-js/05-data-types/11-json/article.md

 alert( JSON.stringify([1, 2, 3]) ); // [1,2,3]
 ```

-JSON is data-only cross-language specification, so some Javascript-specific object properties are skipped by `JSON.stringify`.
+JSON is data-only cross-language specification, so some JavaScript-specific object properties are skipped by `JSON.stringify`.

 Namely: